Stranger Things as Actual Play: Table Logic, Not Plot Logic

 “Great," says the wizard, “so we just collapse the tunnel entrance and let them… not be our problem."

-Someone else suggests filling the mine shafts with gasoline (or “dragonfire brew” or what-have-you) because they saw it in a movie.
+Someone else suggests filling the mine shafts with gasoline (or “dragonfire brew") because they saw it in a movie.
 The barbarian wants to interrogate a cultist by dangling him off a roof, and everyone debates the ethics with the same tone they used for snack selection.

-It might not be unrepentant villainy so much as a frantic search for levers in a system that makes some kinds of agency vivid and other kinds hazy, vague, or unrewarding.
+It's less unrepentant villainy than a frantic search for levers in a system that makes some kinds of agency vivid and others hazy or unrewarding.

 Social consequence stays foggy unless the DM insists on it.
 Time pressure favors blunt instruments.
-Add the apocalyptic framing Stranger Things loves, which is of course nearly ubiquitous in D&D, that constant “if we don’t do this, everyone dies” atmosphere, and you get moral elasticity.
+Add the apocalyptic framing Stranger Things loves—near-ubiquitous in D&D—that constant “if we don't do this, everyone dies" atmosphere, and you get moral elasticity.

-Under existential stakes, the party isn’t serving evil, they’re doing what they have to for the greater good.
-Or so they believe.
-(So think many villains as well, of course).
+Under existential stakes, the party is doing what they have to, for the greater good—or so they believe.
+(So think many villains as well, of course.)
 People who would never harm anyone in daily life start speaking in the language of acceptable losses because the scenario has cast them as the last line between the world and annihilation.

 A more basic explanation: in tabletop, alignment is often cosmetic.
 The real question is whatever the group can live with afterward.

-There’s a comic tradition around this because it keeps happening.
+The comic tradition around this persists because it keeps happening.
 RPG humor returns to the same image: the party as a group of affectionate disasters who oscillate between heroism and felony depending on which mechanic is currently within reach.
-“Murderhobo” discourse— maybe old and tired, but still accurate—persists because tables reliably drift toward the simplest form of agency the system makes easy.
+“Murderhobo" discourse—maybe old and tired, but still accurate—persists because tables reliably drift toward the simplest form of agency the system makes easy.

-That drift isn’t destiny, exactly, but it’s common enough that the jokes regenerate on their own.
+That drift isn't destiny, exactly.
+It's just common enough that the jokes regenerate on their own.

 Now splice that drift into the specific found-family energy at the center of it.
-Family-coded bonds at the table do something useful: they also justify extreme action.
-A character protecting “their kid” can rationalize escalation faster than a character protecting a vague ideal.
-It’s emotionally legible, instantly motivating, and it gives the group permission to take the hard swing.
+Family-coded bonds at the table do something useful: they justify extreme action.
+A character protecting “their kid" can rationalize escalation faster than a character protecting a vague ideal.
+It's emotionally legible, instantly motivating—and it licenses escalation.

 The tenderness and the brutality arrive as a package deal because the narrative logic is simple: I love you, therefore I will do anything.